scality/Zenko/docs/docsource/Reference/bucket_operations/get_bucket_location.rst

 GET Bucket Location
 ===================

-The GET Bucket Location operation uses the locationsubresource to return a bucket’s location.
+The GET Bucket Location operation uses the location subresource to return a bucket’s location.
 The bucket’s location is set up using the LocationConstraint request parameter in a PUT Bucket request.
 Refer to :ref:`PUT Bucket`.

 .. note::

   The possible options for a LocationConstraint are configured in the env_s3 setting of the S3 Configuration.
-For more information, refer to “Modifying the Group Variables (all) File” in Zenko Installation.

 Requests
 --------